|Total Hours||0h 57m|

 It had seemed like forever since I last flew my glider.
-At the end of 2019 I lost my father to cancer and 2020 didn’t get off to a great start with the Covid-19 pandemic forcing lockdown upon us.
-With schools closed and the world now a crazy different place, flying had dropped down far down my priority list.
+At the end of 2019 I lost my father to cancer and 2020 didn’t get off to a great start with the Covid-19 pandemic that forced lockdown upon us.
+With schools closed and the world now a crazy different place, flying had dropped far down my priority list.

 I arrived at the Devil’s Dyke at 10am and the car park was already busy.
 Many hang gliders had already been rigged and the sky was full of paragliders, most of which were low.
 I hadn’t checked the forecast on Sunday morning for fear of jinxing the day, so I hadn’t realised it had now been forecast to be light in the morning and increasing; quite the opposite to what I had expected from Saturday’s forecast.

 I rigged my glider in the paddock and when I was ready, most of the paragliders had landed as the wind speed had increased.
 It was now perfect.
 The wind was off towards the north so after I launched, I headed straight down to Truleigh Hill.
 The air wasn’t particularly buoyant, but I easily stayed above ridge height.
 At Truleigh Hill I joined Nicos and another pilot.
 Thermals bubbled up through the ridge lift and Nicos and I circled together in one of them.
 Thermal drift was very pronounced, and I struggled to get much higher than 1000 feet above take-off.
 Each time I had to leave lift for fear of being blown over the back.